blueantcorp/blueantcorp.github.io/_posts/2019-07-10-gestures-in-swiftui.md

 Now we can both drag and long-press our rectangle, and it changes position and scale as expected.

 #### Conclusion
 *SwiftUI* has a powerful declarative way of handling gestures.
 Try to add some delight to your app by adding gestures.
-Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
-Thanks for reading and see you next week!